Bachelors Degree (Level 6)

-The programme benefits from providing students with work experience and assessment on our state-of-the-art equine therapy centre, providing insight into all aspects of a commercially operating facility.
-This first-hand experience will ensure graduates are fully equipped with knowledge and practical skills to operate and assess the role of specialist equipment.
-Applied case studies within the programme will further equip graduates with the skills and confidence to implement, monitor and evaluate rehabilitation programmes to promote equine health and performance and will be enhanced by integration of industry and research recognised, state-of-the-art objective measuring tools and equipment.
+You will undertake work experience and assessment on our state-of-the-art equine therapy centre, providing you with an insight into all aspects of a commercially operating facility.
+This first-hand experience will ensure that you are fully equipped with the knowledge and practical skills to operate and assess the role of specialist equipment.

 - Academic, Employment and Professional Skills

 - Equine Health and Husbandry